-Apple’s devices will only support half of the power profile currently standard in Qi version 1.2, meaning the iPhone 8 will charge at a slower rate compared to other devices when using wireless charging.
+It is said that the Apple device will only support half of the power profile of Qi version 1.2.
+This implies that the phone (iPhone 8) will charge at a slower rate compared to other devices when using wireless charging.
 Furthermore, it has circulated that Apple will tweak the standard so that only charging pads it approved can be used with its devices.

 While all three iPhones launching in 2017 are expected to include wireless charging of some kind, the ability may not be available to iPhone 8, iPhone 7s, and iPhone 7s Plus owners at launch.
 When Apple joined the Wireless Power Consortium earlier this year, it was anticipated that the company would use the Qi wireless charging standard.
 But then, Apple opted to use a slower charging profile at 7.5 watts, which according to reports will only be able to power up the phones at about half the speed of the most recent Qi 1.2 standard of 15 watts.

 Moreso, the device must be placed directly on the pad, as any movement above an inch would disconnect the phone from charging.
 Now, this might be a let down as it is widely believed that the phone would be able to charge quickly and at a reasonably far distance.
 Again, with this technology, one cannot conveniently operate the device whilst charging it.

 Anyway, Apple is expected to host an event and unveil the phones, along with a new Apple Watch and 4K Apple TV in about two weeks.
 As the public continues to wait, hoping that the foregoing reports will be debunked on the day the products will be unveiled, one must find solace in knowing that more improvement in the technology will happen in the coming years.